 As part of our law school's admission process, each applicant is required to submit a personal statement.
 Because the Admissions Committee does not conduct personal interviews, this is the applicant’s opportunity to address committee members.
 The statement should emphasize the applicant’s background, suitability for admission, or the reasons for undertaking legal studies.
 Applicants may write about personal characteristics and circumstances; strengths; work experiences; extracurricular activities; ethnic, economic, and educational background; or any other topic that will help the committee evaluate you.

-Each applicant must submit two letters of recommendation, preferably from college professors who can attest to your ability to enter a competitive professional program.
-If the applicant has been out of school for a considerable period of time, letters from an employer also can be submitted.
-Applicants may submit more than two letters, although once two letters have been received, the applicant’s file will be sent to the Admissions Committee for review.
+Each applicant must submit one letter of recommendation, preferably from a college professor who can attest to your ability to enter a competitive professional program.
+If the applicant has been out of school for a considerable period of time, a letter from an employer also can be submitted.
+Applicants may submit more than one letter, although once one letter has been received, the applicant’s file will be sent to the Admissions Committee for review.

 Faxed or photocopied recommendation letters are not accepted.
 There are two options for submitting letters of recommendation:

 - New England Law recommends that recommendation letters be submitted through the LSAC Letter of Recommendation Service.
 Letters submitted through the service are copied and sent to New England Law with a CAS report.
 (These reports are updated weekly.)

 - New England Law accepts letters sent directly to the school.
 The envelope must be sealed with the recommender's signature over the seal.